Coronavirus – health and wellbeing

 Check current government advice on who is at high or moderate risk.

-If your child is one of the small number of children that still need to be on the shielded patient list, you need to follow the new advice for the clinically extremely vulnerable.
-Your child’s doctors will be reviewing, or will have already reviewed, whether they are still at highest risk.
-If you have not heard you should contact your child’s consultant or GP to be sure.
-You can read more how doctors are looking at which children are at higher risk from the Royal College of Paediatrics and Child Health.
+If your child is one of the small number of children that are still considered to be clinically extremely vulnerable and on the shielded patient list, you need to follow the latest advice for the clinically extremely vulnerable.
+You should already know if your child is in this group as letters were sent out last year, but if you are unsure you should contact your child’s consultant or GP.
+You can read more how doctors decide which children are at higher risk from the Royal College of Paediatrics and Child Health.

 People who are highly vulnerable to coronavirus and their families can still call on NHS volunteer responders if they need extra help to stay safe and well.
 These volunteers can deliver medicines, shopping and other supplies, as well as making calls to check in on those isolating at home.
 If someone in your household is in this extremely vulnerable group you can also get local help from your local Community Hub if you have needs that family and friends can’t meet: